This was the US seizure of Makin atoll in the Gilbert islands group of the central part of the Pacific Ocean within 'Galvanic' (20/23 November 1943).

-The island’s indigenous population numbered about 1,700 persons before the outbreak of the Pacific War, but after the Japanese had taken occupation the islanders were ordered to relocate to other islands.
+The island’s indigenous population numbered about 1,700 persons before the outbreak of the Pacific War, but after the Japanese had taken occupation on 10 December 1941 using the Gilberts Invasion Special Landing Force (300 troops and a labour force), the islanders were ordered to relocate to other islands.
 The local population worked the coconut plantations, harvested taro, and fished.
 There were several villages, of which the largest was Butaritari to the east of the government area, and the second largest Ukiangong near the cross arm’s southern end.
 Four concrete or stone piers jutted out into the lagoon from this area: from east to west these were the Government Wharf, which was 250 yards (230 m) long; Stone Pier, which was 150 yards (137 m) long; King’s Wharf, which was 300 yards (275 m) long and possessed an unloading 'island' at its end; and On Chong’s Wharf, which was 200 yards (183 m) long.

 The island was bordered by reefs on each side, between 100 and 200 yards (110 and 220 m) across on the southern ocean side and between 500 and 1,500 yards (460 and 1370 m) wide on the northern lagoon side.
 The sand beach on the ocean side was about 20 yards (18.25 m) wide, but there was almost no beach on the lagoon side.
 It was the lagoon side which the US forces chose for their landing, in the area of the wharves, onto which the landing craft could home and which could later be used for the unloading of landing ships.
 That side’s wider reefs were assessed as posing no major obstacle as they were flat and sufficiently deep at high tide for landing craft to pass over them.
 At low tide the reefs were completely exposed.
 However, the US Army experienced tidal problems on the lagoon side similar to those which the US Marine Corps did at Tarawa.